 Also, the new law includes protection for parties who are impacted by the stay.
 If they are prevented from exercising rights arising as a consequence of an insolvency event, then the party subject to the insolvency event is also restricted from exercising any right it may have to require a new advance of money or credit from the party subject to the stay.

-Our Commercial Disputes team can assist with any queries about how this new legislation may affect your business.
+Our Litigation team can assist with any queries about how this new legislation may affect your business.
 We will provide further updates once the Regulations are finalised and officially released.